Resources help bring the experience of refugees and asylum seekers into your prayer.

 Praying the Stations of the Cross is a traditional way of praying during Lent.
 We pray this familiar prayer to be with Jesus Christ who walked this journey, carrying the cross, the instrument of his death, out of love and commitment to us.

 We have developed these Stations of the Cross meditations to aid your prayer during Lent and Holy Week.
-You can use this resource as a Parish Group, as a family, or individually.
+You can use this resource as a Parish Group, school, as a family, or individually.

 Listen now on Pray as you Go website